-It’s easy for entrepreneurs to bring a buddy on board and get caught up in the exciting startup world, completely forgetting about fundamental HR processes that are well-established in the corporate world.
-This may not be a big deal for your first few employees, but as your company grows, putting basic HR processes in place will mean less headaches for everyone.
+It’s easy for entrepreneurs to bring a buddy on board and get caught up in the exciting startup world, while completely forgetting about fundamental HR processes that are well-established in the corporate world.
+This may not be a big deal for your first few employees, but as your company grows, putting basic HR processes in place creates fewer headaches for everyone.

 Earlier at Fundwise, there were times when we’d hire new people but didn’t have a formal welcome or training packets in place.
 We knew we needed an organized system that made new employees feel comfortable and prepared.

 Now, each employee has instant access to a training portal, complete with welcome videos and an overview of how our business works.
-When they fill out their tax and payroll information, they receive an official welcome packet and get their picture taken for our website.
+When they fill out their tax and payroll information, they receive an official welcome packet.
 Help your employees get off to a good start, and make sure you’re keeping track of legal and compliance documents, by implementing a few basic HR policies.
 Your employees will thank you!

 We chose three very different categories to focus on for this post in order to get you thinking about what areas your business could use a little TLC.
 Choose at least one to adapt to your current business needs, and you’ll be amazed at how other processes fall into place as a result.